rraciti97/portfolio/Work/README.md

 These dashboards helped my teams and me track performance, make data-driven decisions, and stay aligned with business goals. 🚀

+*disclaimer: all the follwing are built with dummy data as per ND Agreements

 ---

 ## 📊 Dashboard for Main KPIs